-Complementing the key business actions described in this sec on to support building meaningful and trusted relationships wi
+Complementing the key business actions described in this section, below are recommendations to reflect on to support building meaningful and trusted relationships with Indigenous Australians.

-Develop an awareness and understanding of Australians, such as land dispossession and appropriate engagement approaches.
+Develop an awareness and understanding of the cultural and social context for Indigenous Australians, such as land dispossession and intergenerational trauma, and use this to inform appropriate engagement approaches.

-Form enduring relationships based on trust, accessible communication and information
+Form enduring relationships based on trust, repect and honesty by ensuring ongoing and accessible communication and information.

-Provide meaningful opportunities for particip Consider specific employment opportunities opportunities with majority Indigenous owned
+Provide meaningful opportunities for participation in business decision making and outcomes.
+Consider specific employment opportunities, leadership pathways and procurement opportunities with majority Indigenous owned businesses.